MolotovCherry/RustPlay/README.md

 - Clearing terminal screen
 - Misc bugs such as properly switching terminal to other tabs terminal output when switching tabs
 - Obvious redesign of all the buttons, including that play button.
 It looks wrong

+## Contributions
+All contributions are welcome!
+Let's make this the best Rust Scratch app ever!